-All CS majors must complete the following courses:
+All Computer and Information Science majors must complete the following courses:

-- CS 108 Computing Fundamentals (Minimum grade of “C” required for this course or its transfer equivalent.)
+- CS 108 Computing Fundamentals (Minimum grade of “C” required)

 - CS 220 Computer Organization

-- CS 240 Data Structures & Algorithms (Minimum grade of “C” required for this course or its transfer equivalent.)
+- CS 240 Data Structures & Algorithms (Minimum grade of “C” required)

 - CS 249 Object-Oriented Programming